Health Benefits of Kefir

 Kefir grains come in two varieties.
-The most common are the milk kefir grains and the others are the water kefir grains.
+The most common are the milk kefir grains, and the others are the water kefir grains.
 The Kefir users agree that the first users of kefir were the people of the Caucasus, Russia.
-The story tells about how the people of the Caucasus accidentally discovered kefir grains in their leather bags where they kept their milk.
+The story tells about how the people of the Caucasus accidentally discovered kefir grains in the leather bags where they kept their milk.
 The people started then intentionally drinking milk kefir.
 Milk kefir grains turn ordinary milk into a healthy probiotic drink.
-Later on the Russians where the first to perform medical studies on kefir.
-In one way or another kefir ended in our own kitchen.
-We regularly started drinking kefir in our family and we are experimenting with kefir.
+Later, the Russians were the first to perform medical studies on kefir.
+In one way or another, kefir ended up in our kitchen.
+We regularly started drinking kefir in our family, and we are experimenting with kefir.
 We enjoy the benefits of kefir.
-By regularly drinking kefir we feel protected against a variety of digestive diseases.
-Both milk kefir and water kefir as are known in the treatment of many common diseases.
+By periodically drinking kefir, we feel protected against various digestive diseases.
+Both milk and water kefir are known for treating many common ailments.

 Kefir is a probiotic-rich beverage

-Both milk kefir and water kefir are rich in probiotics, although they have different strains.
-There are many more probiotics in kefir than in other health drinks, like yoghurt.
-Water kefir is also called tibicos.
-A dairy free diet is also good for lactose intolerance.
-Yet milk kefir is also good for lactose intolerance because the bacteria eat the lactose before it can harm human consumers.
-There is a milk drink that is friendly for people with lactose intolerance, it is milk kefir.
-Second, with water kefir you can stay away from the fat content in milk.
-Although skim milk has very little fat, Water kefir has zero percent fat.
+Milk and water kefir are rich in probiotics, although they have different strains.
+There are many more probiotics in kefir than in other health drinks, like yogurt.
+Water kefir is also called Tibicos.
+A dairy-free diet is also suitable for lactose intolerance.
+Yet milk kefir is also suitable for lactose intolerance because the bacteria eat the lactose before harming human consumers.
+A milk drink is friendly for people with lactose intolerance and is milk kefir.
+Second, with water kefir, you can avoid the fat content in milk.
+Although skim milk has little fat, Water kefir has zero percent fat.
 Thirdly, Water kefir is flexible.
-You can experiment more with water kefir grains because they work with different types of fluid as long as they have a sugar content.
+You can experiment more with water kefir grains because they work with different fluid types if they have sugar content.
 You can add any fruit or vegetable to your water kefir and work with more exciting flavors.
 The result is a vibrant, soda-like drink that soda could be your healthy alternative.